-Mike Akahoshi joined LAZ Parking in 2000 as a Valet Attendant while attending Chapman University in Orange County, CA. In 2004, Mike became the Parking Manager for the Beverly Hilton hotel where he developed a passion for the hotel and hospitality division.
-In 2007, Mike was promoted to General Manager of Orange County where he assisted in building a market presence from 4 locations to 25 by the end of 2009.
+Mike Akahoshi joined LAZ Parking in 2000 as a Valet Attendant while attending Chapman University in Orange County, CA. In 2004, Mike became the Parking Manager for the Beverly Hilton hotel, where he developed a passion for the hotel and hospitality division.
+In 2007, Mike was promoted to General Manager of Orange County, where he assisted in building a market presence from four locations to 25 by the end of 2009.

-In 2010, Mike took the opportunity to help build the Los Angeles Hospitality division where we built it from one hotel to now 48.
+In 2010, Mike took the opportunity to help build the Los Angeles Hospitality division where we expanded from one hotel to over 50 today.
 Mike is now the Vice President of the Hospitality Division assisting in oversight of over 230 hotels nationwide, along with supporting the continuous growth of our hotel silo.

 Stephanie Barnes joined LAZ Parking in 2015 as Vice President of Healthcare Services.
 She is responsible for overseeing and expanding the company's growing Healthcare market share.
 Stephanie has worked in the healthcare industry for over 12 years, with experience in support service operations and contract management for valet service, parking management, food service, security services, transportation, master planning, wayfinding, concierge, strategic innovations, and technology programs.